MikeClark512/MyPubgTelemetry/README.md

 ![main](https://github.com/MikeClark512/MyPubgTelemetry/blob/master/site/screenshots/main.png)

-Downloads and saves all available telemetry and match metadata for one or more players.
+This app downloads and saves all available telemetry and match metadata for one or more players.
 The downloader skips files that you have already downloaded.
 Previously downloaded telemetry that is no longer available online is preserved, so that you can accumulate historical data over time.